ArunKumarPasula/Data-Science/README.md

 # Data Science
 ##Customer Churn Prediction - Binary Classification
 ###objective:
-To build a machine learning model that can predictly how likely a customer unsubscribes or leaves a service
+To build a machine learning model that can predictly how likely a customer unsubscribes or leaves a service.
 ###Required Software:
 Anaconda distribution for python with the libraries (scikit-learn,pandas,matplotlib etc.) installed
 ###Description: